Tuesday, December 27, 2011

 Saturday, May 14, 2011

 I love to walk.
 And I love Bob Dylan.
 So maybe that's why I like this song so much.
 When I first heard it I had a bit of trouble following it to the end.
 It seemed too slow and too long.
-But when I watched it with the video clip (not on youtube anymore) it flowed naturally and I almost didn't want it to end.
+But when I watched it with the video clip it flowed naturally and I almost didn't want it to end.
 The video was shot in New York, one of my favorite cities to walk in, and Jerusalem, a city that always fascinates me.
-I really identify with Ehud Banai's description of walking-I don't walk as much as I used to, but it always does me good and helps me clear my head.
-As well as Banai's thoughts on "the situation" which unfortunately, are quite timeless.
-On a tense and uncertain day like today, they fit even better.
-I'm pretty sure that Banai is heavily influenced by Dylan.
-At first it bothered me a bit but now I see that he managed not to imitate him completely and his song is solely his.
+I really identify with Ehud Banai's description of walking- I don't walk as much as I used to, but it always does me good and helps me clear my head.
+I'm pretty sure that Banai is heavily influenced by Bob Dylan.
+At first it bothered me a bit but now I see that he managed not to imitate him and his song is solely his.
 The lyrics are the heart of this song and are worth paying attention to.
-Also, I love how Banai always seems to be growing as an artist, despite the fact that he's already established himself as a very much respected singer and songwriter.
+Also, I love how Banai always seems to be growing as an artist, even though he's already established himself as a much-respected singer and songwriter.

 I walk quite regularly,